drupol/not-a-number.io/content/posts/dev/2022-01-01-happy-new-year.md

 something else.

 The main reason is that my laptop, a good old Lenovo x260, was extremely slow on Gentoo.
+I couldn't find why but I think it was related to the default Gentoo kernel which is not really tailored for desktop but merely for servers... and to be completely honest, after a couple of bad recompiling the kernel and risking to break the bootloader every time was no more an option for me.

-I couldn't find the reason.
-I was about to order a new Lenovo X13 Gen 2 when I tried Nixos... and I'm still using my x260 nowadays.
-And even if I would like to buy the X13, for some reason, it's not available in Belgium.
+So, I was about to order a new Lenovo X13 Gen 2 when I tried Nixos... and I'm still using my laptop today.
+And even if I would like to buy the Lenovo X13 gen 2, but it's no more available in Belgium.

 It turns out that I'm definitely in love with Nixos.
 It's clean, clear and damn fast.

-Learning it is not an easy thing because the documentation is not the best part of the *distro*, but once you get the hang of it, it's amazing.
+Learning Nixos and the Nix language is not an easy thing because the documentation is sadly not the best part of the *distro*, but once you get the hang of it, it's amazing.

-Everything is done on Github, in one single repository: [NixOS/nixpkgs][86].
+Everything is done on Github, in **one** single repository: [NixOS/nixpkgs][86].

 I started to hack my first package "Symfony CLI" for Nixos and I successfully, not without pain, submitted [my first Nixos PR][72].
-And by the way, at the time the Symfony CLI command line tool was closed source and [it has been open-sourced][74]!
+And by the way, at the time the Symfony CLI command line tool was closed source and now [it has been open-sourced][74]!

 I also built a tool that I'm now using by default everyday: [loophp/nix-shell][76].
 It provides a development environment for PHP, with all the required tools.